 This video walks you through using the VCU Libraries search while gathering concepts to use in future searches or to narrow down your topic further.

-This video shows you how to use alternate keywords, narrow your topic, and learn more about mining citations.
+This video shows you how to use alternative keywords, narrow your topic, and learn more about mining citations.
 These search tips will help you look for a wider variety of academic research as well as focus your research question.

 The three-part video series below provides an introduction to citation mining, which is a method of finding sources.